 SunDog Tours

-In the summer months, SunDog Tours has a one-way Banff to Jasper tour running from May thru October.
+SunDog Tours has a one-way Banff to Jasper tour running in the summer months from May thru October.
 It makes stops in Lake Louise and includes a four-hour stop at the Columbia Icefield.
 There is also a stop at the iconic Athabasca Falls.
 This tour lasts for approximately 12 hours and is an incredible way to sit back and enjoy seeing the Icefields Parkway.
-The cost for the tour is approximately $280 for adults and $140 for children.
+The tour costs approximately $280 for adults and $140 for children.

 In the winter months, SunDog also has a direct route between Banff and Jasper that is part of their Calgary Connector which is a daily winter service between Jasper, Lake Louise, Banff, and Calgary.
 This service operates from October to April.